ToniWonKanobi/theoveranalyzed.net/posts/2015/10/23/the-ethics-of-testing-cancer-treatments-on-dogs.md

 I look forward to the day when humans forego all of our inclinations toward animal cruelty---animal testing included.
 As depressing as the situation is for animal advocates, I am encouraged by our progress.
 Everyday, humanity take [small steps][19] toward [true stewardship][20] of the planet.
 Bible-belief or not, *that's* the way it should be.

+[0]: https://d.pr/i/12WGA+ "The Ethics of Testing Cancer Treatments on Dogs"
 [1]: http://www.urbandictionary.com/define.php?term=Man%27s+Best+Friend&amp;defid=4026604 "Urban Dictionary: 'Man's Best Friend'"
 [2]: http://digg.com/video/dogs-cancer-cure "Digg piece on testing cancer treatments on dogs"
 [3]: http://twitter.com/itsdmr "Daisy Rosario's Twitter account"